Mr-Scarf/computer-infrastructure/README.md

 | Alphabet Inc.  | GOOG   |

-The goal, across four pre-set problems, is to read in the finance data, use functions to save csv files and plots in our desired naming convention, then script & automate the running of our csv & plots.
+Across four pre-set problems, the assignment is to read in the finance data, use functions to save csv files and plots in our desired naming convention, then script & automate the workflow using Github Actions.
 See below, **Stated Aim** & **Problems** listed 1-4 for more detail.

 ## Stated Aim